cloudflare/python-cloudflare-cli4/README.rst

 The *extras* values are used when adding API calls outside of the core codebase.
-Technically, this is only useful for internal testing within CloudFlare.
+Technically, this is only useful for internal testing within Cloudflare.
 You can leave *extras* in the configuration with a blank value (or omit the option variable fully).

 Included example code